 In the event of continuing financial uncertainty due to the recessionary influence of the coronavirus pandemic, gold may hit new highs this year.

-A gold IRA is all about flexibility and the freedom to use your retirement funds wisely to invest in gold.
+A gold IRA is about flexibility and the freedom to use your retirement funds wisely to invest in gold.
 To help you get rid of the overblown markups and unlock the best value possible, here is our list of recommended gold IRA brokerages:

 In common investment parlance, gold IRAs are alternative investments that do not trade on a public exchange and need the expertise to value.
-Depending on the size of your investment, it may make sense to identify and retain a competent financial advisor who can help you determine how gold can be an excellent fit for your portfolio.
+Depending on the size of your investment, it may make sense to identify and retain a competent financial advisor who can help you determine how gold can be an excellent fit for you.